Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

 Unlike the situation found with the JLP digitization of $\bar\phi$ in terms of eigenstates of the $\bar\phi$ operator, where it is valuable to QuFoTr into conjugate-momentum space to evaluate the exact action of $\bar\Pi^2$, digitization of the field space is accomplished explicitly by the HO basis with the coverage in field and conjugate-momentum spaces determined by the maximum number of basis states and the value of $\omega_\phi$.
 As such, quantum circuits implementing the action of the Hamiltonian in the HO basis can be constructed in $\bar\phi$ space only.
 The Hamiltonian and ladder operators defining the basis states are,

 and the Hamiltonian in Eq.~(\ref{eq:Hhatlatt01free}) can be conveniently written in terms of the basis operators,

 The eigenvalues and eigenstates of $\bar H$, in Eq.~(\ref{eq:Hhatlatt01free}), are determined by diagonalizing the Hamiltonian matrix formed from matrix elements of $\bar H$ in a truncated basis of eigenstates of $H_{\rm basis}$, in Eq.~(\ref{eq:Hhatlatt01basis}).
+An explicit example of the HO basis for three qubits-per-site may be found in the Appendix Sec.~\ref{sec:HObasis3qubitexample}.
 Figure~\ref{fig:HOphiHOa} shows the precision of calculations of the ground state energy of the HO Hamiltonian in Eq.~(\ref{eq:Hhatlatt01free}) expected on an ideal quantum computer as a function of the size of the HO basis for different values of $\omega_\phi$.

 Obviously, when $\omega_\phi=1$ the error vanishes.
 For $\omega_\phi$ tuned to be in the vicinity of $\omega_\phi=1$ the precision obtained with the HO basis is better than that obtained with field-space digitization discussed in the previous sections.
 However, poor choices of $\omega_\phi$ lead to inferior precision compared with field-space digitization.